jpivarski/phases/README.md

     val peekskill_meteoroid = new Astrolith.meteoroid("nickel-iron", 14.0)

-and use the transition method to make a meteor and a meteoroid (in that order):
+and use the transition methods to make a meteor and a meteoroid (in that order):

     // already knows the composition, passes it on through the transition val peekskill_meteor = peekskill_meteoroid.toMeteor(718674480000L)  // 1992